Brighty App Launches Innovative Crypto Earning Cards

+(MENAFN- GlobeNewsWire - Nasdaq) Brighty Earning Cards are an innovative way for users to leverage and get more from their money.

-(MENAFN- Zex PR Wire) Baar, Switzerland, 24th September 2024, ZEX PR WIRE , The Brighty App project just announced the update of its new crypto-earning cards.
+Baar, Switzerland, Sept.
+24, 2024 (GLOBE NEWSWIRE) -- The Brighty App project just announced the update of its new crypto-earning cards.
 The feature comes with the chance of earning up to 5% APY on the stablecoin balance linked to the Brighty Visa cards.
 This serves as an additional earning feature to the Brighty Earning Vaults, where users earn up to 10% APY on their digital assets stored in vaults.

 This card-specific earning feature is new to the fintech market.
 With the Earning Cards, the funds linked to Brighty Cards will automatically earn in USDT, with the rewards saved inside a Rewards Box that allows free withdrawals at any time.